Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 Here we provide a specific protocol that most implementations should respect: `[Engine Symbol]Optional File Protocol://Assembly Path:Object or Function Name.In-Content Navigation Paths`.
 A default scheme is always for referencing C# classes/functions: `Assembly.dll:namespace.class.function`.
 Full path for this would be: `[Parcel/C#]Assembly.dll:namespace.class.function`.
+A proper protocol format provides failure-remedies in the sense that in case of missing references, it should provide enough information to an experienced human technical analyst what's the originally intended reference source.

 Some other examples include: